 You can search for unclaimed property online through the Unclaimed Property Division's database.

-Call the Unclaimed Property Division of the Treasurer's Office and ask for help conducting your search and making your claim.
+To find unclaimed property by phone, call the Unclaimed Property Division of the Treasurer's Office and ask for help conducting your search.
+You can contact us at the number below:

 After submitting a claim, you will receive an email from the Unclaimed Property Division with instructions for the next steps you need to take to prove your claim.
 Some claims can be automatically approved, but most need additional information to verify that you are the rightful owner or heir.